alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Encourage Consistency

 The right solution depends on your organization.
-Google’s approach has evolved over time toward convergence on a single framework run centrally as a service.
+Google's approach has evolved over time toward convergence on a single framework run centrally as a service.
 This solution works well for us for a few reasons.
 A single framework enables engineers to ramp up faster when they switch teams, and makes collaboration during debugging easier.
-We also have a centralized dashboarding service, where each team’s dashboards are discoverable and accessible.
-If you easily understand another team’s dashboard, you can debug both your issues and theirs more quickly.
+We also have a centralized dashboarding service, where each team's dashboards are discoverable and accessible.
+If you easily understand another team's dashboard, you can debug both your issues and theirs more quickly.

 If possible, make basic monitoring coverage effortless.
 If all your services export a consistent set of basic metrics, you can automatically collect those metrics across your entire organization and provide a consistent set of dashboards.
 This approach means that any new component you launch automatically has basic monitoring.
 Many teams across your company—even nonengineering teams—can use this monitoring data.